UCL/opsview-gridengine-integration/README.md

 The other options supported by the daemon are:

 * *\[-f \| \--foreground\]* for starting the daemon as a standard console program (foreground).
 The logging messages will be produced on the console and nothing will be written on the logfile.
-* *\[-s \| \--sync\]* for synchronizing the host list currently defined in SGE and the list defined in Opsview.
-This will also sync SGE load sensors for each host before entering the data retrieval loop.
+* *\[-s \| \--sync\]* for synchronizing the hosts list currently defined in SGE and the hosts list defined in Opsview.
+This will also sync the SGE load sensors for each host before entering the data retrieval loop.
 The process takes a very long time to be carried out although it is implemented using a multi-threaded algorithm (3-4 minutes).
 At the end it will also restart the Opsview monitoring server for updating the related configuration.

 The service *sgeopsview* can be started/stopped using the 'service' Red Hat utility.
 If you wish to start it and carrying out SGE - Opsview sensors/services synchronization before, you can just type the following command: